elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-05-15-aws-nitro-enclave-attestation.md

 ## Introduction to Nitro Enclaves & Secure Computing

-First of all If you would like to know more about nitro enclaves please read my blog post about them [here](https://elliotmorris.dev/blog/2021-01-16-aws-nitro-enclave).
+First of all, If you would like to know more about nitro enclaves please read my blog post about them [here](https://elliotmorris.dev/blog/2021-01-16-aws-nitro-enclave).
 Nitro enclaves are classed as trusted execution environment (TEEs).
 I also have a blog post which goes into detail about TEEs and secure computing which you can find [here](https://elliotmorris.dev/blog/2021-04-26-confidential-computing/).
 These articles will provide background context to what I am talking about in this blog post.

 ## Cryptographic attestation​